explore-de/basic-importer/HOWTO.md

    This step ensures that all digital assets are properly stored and linked to the corresponding components in the PLM system.

 ## Further Documentation

+The client library is available on the Explore GitLab repository, where you can find detailed documentation.
+For any additional information or specific inquiries regarding its usage and integration, please reach out to the Explore development team.